OpenNebula/docs/source/administration/authentication/ldap.rst

 -  ``<user_dn>`` the DN of the user in the LDAP service
 -  ``ldap_password`` is the password of the user in the LDAP service

+Alternatively a user can generate an authentication token using the ``oneuser login`` command, so there is no need to keep the ldap password in a plain file.
+Simply input the ldap_password when requested.
+More information on the management of login tokens and ``$ONE_AUTH`` file can be found in :ref:`Managing Users Guide<manage_users_managing_users>`.

 .. _ldap_dn_with_special_characters: